thatguyintech/100-day-coding-challenge/day8/README.md

 letters are the same, I compare the next pair of letters.
-In the worst case, this process will iterate over all but two of the words in the word list (assuming len > 2) twice, which makes the runtime `O(letters)` where `letters` is the total number of nodes in the dependency graph.
+In the worst case, this process will iterate over all but two of the words in the word list (assuming len > 2) twice, which makes the runtime `O(words)`, which may or may not be a lot longer than the number of nodes in the dependency graph.

 Once the graph is constructed, running topological sort, aka a DFS on the graph to topologically sort the dependencies takes